Microsoft

 Long update cycles

 Long update cycles lead to feature and security issues.
 Admins want to try new releases before deploying to their users to ensure compatibility and stability.
-To help, Microsoft introduced a faster update schedule for every 6 months, instead of the normal 18, but all this did was require the same amount of work they did over 18 months but over 6 months.
-It didn't change the tools at all.
+Microsoft introduced a faster update schedule but it was the same amount of work to update… just more frequently.

 Manual deployment process